StevenWingett/Bioinformatics_Computer_Cluster_Course/3_Cluster_Computing.md

 http://nagios2/qinfo/

 ## Running jobs
-We have already stressed that jobs should not be run on a head node directly, since these nodes provide an interface between users and the whole cluster.
+We have already stressed that **jobs should NOT be run on a head node directly**, since these nodes provide an interface between users and the whole cluster.
 If the head nodes become overloaded with intensive tasks, people will no longer be able to interact with the cluster smoothly, or even at all.

 But suppose we want to perform a resource-intensive computation – where would be do this?
 Well, it depends on the type of job we want to perform, but generally speaking there are two options open to us: